Constraining intrinsic S-type AGB masses and third dredge-up using pulsation: METHODS

 In Figure \ref{fig:loglsun_k10_v_hists} we compare the luminosity distributions of the full sample of intrinsic S-type stars based on the bolometric correction method for both Tc-yes and Tc-maybe stars.
 We fit a normal distribution to each histogram, and find that the mean $\mu$ and standard deviation $\sigma$ are quite consistent between both methods, as well as between the Tc-yes and Tc-maybe groups.
 The mean of the VOSA luminosities is slightly lower, which may reflect the assumption in the K10 relation that all stars fall into the same group.

 As further verification, we also compare to the luminosities derived for the S21 sample of Tc-rich S stars.
 These luminosities were derived using high resolution spectra and a grid of MARCS model atmospheres for S-type stars, so are a good independent check for our derived luminosities.
-We plot 1:1 plots of the luminosities in Figure \ref{fig:compare_s21_vosa_k10_lums} for the 20 stars shared with S21.
+We show one to one diagrams of the luminosities in Figure \ref{fig:compare_s21_vosa_k10_lums} for the 20 stars shared with S21.
 The majority of stars lie within the 1$\sigma$ uncertainties for each method, though there are a few lower luminosity stars from S21 that are less consistent with the VOSA luminosities.
 We note that the variability type also appears to have an effect on the scatter when comparing the methods as illustrated in Figure \ref{fig:lum_residuals_vartype}, with Mira variables having significantly more scatter.
+This is likely due to the fact that Miras still have relatively large amplitudes even in the near-IR bands (e.g. \citealt{catchpole_miras_1979}), which would also affect the single-epoch photometry of 2MASS and contribute to differences between the luminosity methods.

 We will now highlight a few stars that have notably low luminosities that are significantly below the RGB tip luminosity.
-Intrinsic TP-AGB stars are not expected below these luminosities, but a few appear to have positive detections of Tc in the literature.
+Intrinsic TP-AGB stars are not expected below these luminosities, but a few appear to have positive detections of Tc from previously published studies.